richardxu100/web-dev-stoga/README.md

+# Web Dev Stoga

 ## Introduction
 One of the most difficult parts of learning to code is finding the right resources to learn from.
-That's why I created this resource list, too help out anyone looking to learn a new skill that's hard yet fun and rewarding.
-You don't need to be a math or science genius to become a developer.
-Just like learning a world language, all you have to do is practice consistently, 20-30 minutes a day, and you'll learn the language really quickly.
+That's why I created this resource list, too help out anyone wishing to learn to code, but not knowing where to go.
 If you're looking to build a web app, desktop app, website, game, and even Android and IOS apps, then this resource list is for you.

 ## Basic HTML, CSS, JavaScript